Jerome C. Glenn: Opinions

-Glenn believes that horizontal organizational structures are more effective than vertical ones.
+Glenn believes nations should seek synergetic relations with others in addition to the traditional focus on completive advantage.
+He also believes that horizontal organizational structures can sometimes be more effective than vertical ones.
 He declared, "The future of management is not based on a hierarchical structure, but on connecting different lines of action through nodes."
 According to Glenn, such human cooperation is necessary in order to create collective intelligence.
 Consequently, he has praised Wikipedia as a model for how to use international cooperation as a way to foster collective intelligence.

 Glenn also argues that the 15 global challenges that he identifies are all interrelated.
 From his perspective, improvements in one area (such as access to clean water) will lead to advances in others (such as the rich-poor gap).
 Hence, Glenn believes that these issues need to be solved simultaneously.
 His preferred future is Conscious-Technology Civilization with a Self-Actualization Economy.
-Glenn has also referred to the future of Africa " Many tribal power zero-sum games will continue, but eventually, the African Union will become more effective and help the more peaceful development of the continent."
+Glenn has also referred to the future of Africa: "Many tribal power zero-sum games will continue, but eventually, the African Union will become more effective and help the more peaceful development of the continent."